When I was thinking about starting a blog, I was a nervous wreck.

 - 30-Day Money-Back Guarantee!
 If you decide that this whole blogging thing isn’t for you, you can get your money back!
 No harm done and no reason not to sign up!

-I haven’t actually tried the other hosting sites, but I’ve had such a good experience with Bluehost that I don’t see a need in changing.
+I haven’t actually tried the other hosting sites, but I’ve had such a good experience with Bluehost that I don’t see a need to change.

 If you start thinking of your blog as a business, you will go far.
 And what business didn’t need an investment before it took off?
 (Plus, you still have that money-back guarantee through Bluehost!)